Nigeria national cerebral palsy football team: Background

 By 2016, the national team was inactive as leadership tried to set up international matches.
 They had no international matches in their history.
 The sport was still at the development stage on a national level.
 A three-day tournament was held in July 2016 at the National Stadium, Lagos with four teams participating.
 These teams included Team Balo ldi-Araba, Team Rev. Sam lkpea, Team Premier Lotto and Team Ajadi Lawa.
 The competition was won by Rev. Samuel Ikpea Football.
 This national championship was recognized by the International Federation of Cerebral Palsy Football.
 Nigeria was also looking to create a women's national CP team in 2016.

 Efforts to try to compete internationally took place in 2016.
 In January 2016, the national team was trying to secure support to travel to a tournament in Portugal in March.
 Nigerian para-table tennis player Jude Uwazie led the CPFAN in 2016, and was actively looking for players to recruit for the future national team squad.
 In mid-2016, the national team tried to get the sport on the program for the 19th National Sports Festival (NSF) in Calabar, Cross River in order to try to raise awareness of cerebral palsy football in Nigeria.

 Cerebral Palsy 7-Aside Football Association of Nigeria

 Cerebral Palsy 7-Aside Football Association of Nigeria (CPFAN) is in charge of governance for the sport in Nigeria.
 CPFAN was founded in 2012.
 They officially became members of the IFCPF in early 2015.
-The organization's National Advisor is Sam Ikpea.
-Jude Uwazie is the organization's President and Chairman.
+Jude Uwazie is the organization's President and Chairman and Sam Ikpea the National Advisor.

 Rankings

-In 2016, the IFCPF as busy trying to develop a regional ranking process for Africa.
+In 2016, the IFCPF was busy trying to develop a regional ranking process for Africa.
 The team was eligible for rankings once this system was fully developed.